UCC Groups

 Survivors of Sexual Assault and/or Abuse

-Description: This group is open to female-identified students who have experienced sexual abuse or assault.
+Description: While we acknowledge all genders experience sexual assault, this group is open to women students who have experienced sexual abuse or assault.
 The purpose of the Survivors of Sexual Abuse/Assault group is to increase connections and reconnections, overcome shame and stigma, and to gain understanding about oneself and one’s experience of sexual assault and/or abuse in a group of individuals who also have such experiences.
 Possible topics of discussion include: exploring how traumatic experiences can impact your sense of safety, trust, self-esteem and relationships, understanding feelings such as guilt, shame and anger; emotion regulation and self-care; connection and relationship building.